reuben-john/Simple-Damage-Tracking/Python Version/readme.md

 # Python based Damage Tracker

-This is the original version of my damage tracker.
+This is the original version of my simple damage tracker.
 It is now a legacy project and will likely not be updated.

 ## Build Setup